Logan-Gaillard/Joy2Win/README.md

 ## 🕹️ Usage

+1. Copy the `config-exemple.ini` file, rename it to `config.ini`, and edit it according to your needs.

-1. Run the script :
+2. Run the script :
     ```bash
     python main.py
     ```

-2. Follow the instructions displayed when the script starts.
+3. Follow the instructions displayed when the script starts.

 Your Joy-Con will now act like a virtual Xbox 360 controller.